croaky/blog/articles/ivp.md

 # IVP

-Since 2020, I've been working at [IVP](https://www.ivp.com), a venture capital firm.
+I work at [IVP](https://www.ivp.com), a venture capital firm.
-IVP has invested in ~400 high-growth companies, of whom ~130 have gone public.
-[Fund
-18](https://www.ivp.com/content/the-road-ahead-ivp-18/) is our newest fund.

-IVP often first invests in Series B or C rounds, right after a company has proven product/market fit.
+IVP invests in 10-15 high-growth companies each year, typically starting at Series B or C rounds, right after a company has proven product/market fit.
-Each year, we evaluate ~10,000 companies, meet with ~1,000, consider term sheets for ~100, and invest in ~10.

-Some of our portfolio includes:
+Our team of ~75 people help companies grow and go public, with 130+ IPOs and counting.

+Some example companies we've invested in are:

 - 2024 [Chainguard](https://www.chainguard.dev/)
   container security